 People don't learn passively.
 Reading books and blogs and attending lectures alone won't adequately prepare people to nurse their babies.
 They have to actually do the thing-- there is only so far you can get with positioning a plastic doll in a hospital basement (but you should still go because parents who attend in-person breastfeeding classes have much higher chances of success in reaching their goals).

 So where does that leave the parents who want to breastfeed?

 That's where the IBCLC (lactation consultant) steps in!
 IBCLCs have jobs because most humans in industrialized countries have moved away from communal living, and when that communal living ended, so did communal birthing and breastfeeding.
 Unless new parents are able to attend and access a nursing group, there is a strong likelihood they will spend the majority of their time learning to breastfeed alone, or with a partner or parent who isn't educated in breastfeeding as their primary support.
 When a parent sees a lactation consultant, they are learning with that person how to breastfeed with their baby, which is the best way to create lasting knowledge.

 How much does it cost?

 That depends!
 Prices vary based on a variety of factors: region, clinical setting, education level, and experience level.
-A brand new IBCLC in a rural area offering office visits might charge $75 per visit and a very experienced home-visiting IBCLC in San Francisco might charge $300.
-Some charge a different cost for an initial visit than a follow up, and others charge a flat fee.
+Some charge a more for an initial visit than a follow up, and others charge a flat fee.